paultopia/casebook-14amend/working-copy.md

 8. occupation;

-9. "an attempt to balance urban and rural power."
+9. "an attempt to balance urban and rural power";

 10. the preference of a majority of voters in the state.